h2oai/h2o-3/h2o-r/ensemble/README.md

 - An example of how to train and test an ensemble is in the `h2o.ensemble()` function documentation in the **h2oEnsemble** package and also in the [H2O Ensemble Tutorial](http://learn.h2o.ai/content/tutorials/ensembles-stacking/index.html).
 - The ensemble is defined by its set of base learning algorithms and the metalearning algorithm.
 Algorithm wrapper functions are used to specify these algorithms.
 - The ensemble fit is an object of class, "h2o.ensemble" (actually just a list containing model elements).
-- Also available since v.
-0.1.8 is the `h2o.stack()` function, which can take existing H2O models as a list and fit the metalearning function.
+- Also available since version 0.1.8 is the `h2o.stack()` function, which can take existing H2O models as a list and fit the metalearning function.
 This function also returns an object of class, "h2o.ensemble".

 ## Wrapper Functions